Monday, October 23, 2017

 Edition Louis Larmat 1947

-NB: this map is a very valuable proof of the diversity of the soils and subsoils of the vineyard of Bordeaux.
+NB: This map is very valuable proof of the diversity of the soils and subsoils of the vineyard of Bordeaux.
 I acquired the book and will soon this picture of the map by a better one, easier to read.

 Carte des Sols Dominants de France - Map Courtesy of INRA